North American Free Trade Agreement Treaty Signing – October 1992

 - World Trade Organization (WTO)

-Each Mosbacher intern receives up to $10,000 to cover expenses (including travel) associated with his or her summer internship.
+Each Mosbacher intern receives a travel grant of up to $10,000 to cover expenses (including travel) associated with his or her summer internship.
 Thus far, the Mosbacher Institute has offered support for two internships annually; however, it is the Institute’s intent to be able to expand the number of internship awards as more funding becomes available.

 - Eddys Gonzalez Lopez, 2022, The World Bank